A HOMEMADE CHERRY CHEESECAKE RECIPE YOU CAN’T RESIST

 I believe the last cherry cheesecake that I purchased was with my best friend since he’s a big fan of cherry cheesecake (nope he’s not just a fan he’s a fanatic) cost $15.99 for a very small homemade in-store cherry cheesecake (which he ate almost the entire cake).

-I let him go for it because there’s nothing better than seeing someone enjoy food as much as the expressions on their face.
+I let him go for it because there’s nothing better than seeing someone enjoy food as much as the expressions on their faces.

 I lost count how many times I heard him say, mmm.
 Probably another reason why I enjoy cooking and baking so much just for that reaction.